-Budgeted cost: £ 9387
+Budgeted cost: £4038

-Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further phonics support with an experienced HLTA.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further phonics support with an experienced TA.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Phonics - EEF 1, 2 Fund ongoing teacher and TA release time to train and deliver the NELI programme.
+Phonics - EEF 1, 2 Fund ongoing teacher and TA release time to train and deliver the Verbo programme.
 There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impact on reading.
-Oral Language Interventions - EEF Nuffield Early Language Intervention (NELI) - EEF 1, 2 Engaging with the National Tutoring Programme to provide school-led tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged.
-Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
-Small group tuition - EEF 1, 2
+Oral Language Interventions - EEF 1, 2